[From the Community Collection, a public trust in Agincourt, Iowa]

 This family portrait is only loosely connected with Agincourt.
 Its subjects—Peter and Clara Sobieski and two of their three children—were expatriates, part of Poland’s “Great Migration” which brought many Poles to western Europe, especially France.
 Settled in the Alsace-Lorraine for at least two generations, the Sobieskis were vintners of modest means.
 Shown here seated in the open air among their vines, Peter (Piotr) is seated with Clothilde on his lap, Irena stands supported by his knee, while Clara stands behind his left shoulder.
 Their son Adam is absent, perhaps no longer living at home.
 Little Clothilde grew to womanhood and married Kurt Bernhard, but died in 1943 during the German occupation of Paris.
 Bernhard and his infant son managed an escape to London and then to New York where he met and married Mary Grace Tabor.
 Of his first wife’s family, he was able to bring little more than this painting and many memories.

 Framing is usually intended to reinforce a work of art; to complement rather than supplement; certainly not to compete.
 This case is a rare exception.
-The frame may be as many as fifty years older than the art, in a style called “The Aesthetic Movement”, influenced by both the Arts & Crafts and the phenomenon called Japonisme.
+The frame may be as many as fifty years older than the art it features, in a style called “The Aesthetic Movement”, influenced by both the Arts & Crafts and the phenomenon called Japonisme.
 Though of wildly different dates, art and frame work well together.
+The inner liner was added so that the art could fit the frame without gaps.